 Fixing the Problem

-If not done right, ripping heads out of the sand can cause more damage than actual security breaches.
+Ripping heads out of the sand can cause more damage than actual security breaches.
 It’s important to develop a plan that can safely nurse the organization from unhealthy to healthy.

 Building an effective security architecture requires some initiatives that only need to be done once.
 It would be an unfortunate waste of time and money for an organization to train individuals to learn how to do a task they would only do once.
-It would be an ever bigger travesty for an organization to buy a new set of tools but never effectively deploy them.
-Most security product vendors like Lancope provide a partner directory that can be used to find experts to deploy products quickly and painlessly.
-Additionally, it may be wise to keep a partner on a support contract to provide an escalation tier as response processes require.
+It would be an even bigger travesty for an organization to buy a new set of tools but never effectively deploy them.
+Most security product vendors like Lancope deploy a partner directory that can be used to find experts to deploy products quickly and painlessly.
+Additionally, it may be wise to keep a partner on a support contract to provide an escalation tier as documented in response processes require.

 Information security currently has an unfortunate lack of trained professionals.
 As I work with security teams, I find many of them need theoretical cybersecurity training before the product training can be useful.
 Organizations like SANS provide courses to help transform loyal team members into sharp security analysts and responders.
 One of the best places to find the next security superstar is in a cubicle near you.
-Training a loyal employee on a new set of skills will save the organization money, make for a more loyal employee and create an operator that is already familiar with the organization’s systems and processes.
+Training a loyal employee on a new set of skills will save the organization money, make a more loyal employee and create an operator that is already familiar with the organizations systems and processes.
 When evaluating new security tools for InfoSec processes, be sure the vendor provides regularly scheduled training.